artikcloud/tutorial-python-sdksample/README.md

 ```bash
 %> python app-send-message.py
 ```
 If everything goes well, you will receive a response with a message id (mid).
-ARTIK Cloud uses this response to acknowledges the receipt of the message.
+ARTIK Cloud uses this response to acknowledge the receipt of the message.
 ```json
 {"data": {"mid": "a674e9ec6f24495f845f96d704fd9473"}}
 ```